RobTillaart/PulseDivider/README.md

 Indicative maximum input frequencies.
 (based upon **PulseDivider_multi.ino**)

-For UNO the maximum sum of polling is around 62 KHz, so in practice assume 50 KHz.
+For the Arduino UNO the maximum sum of polling is around 62 KHz, so in practice assume 50 KHz.
 As the signal has to restore from HIGH to LOW the effective input frequency is max 25 KHz.
-One has to divide this over the number of parallel running objects.
+One has to divide this "range" over the number of parallel running objects.
 This can be done with equal load or with an optimized schedule.
+(See example.)

 For ESP32 the maximum sum of polling is around 430 KHz, so in practice 400 KHz, so the effective input frequency is max 200 KHz.
-However the ESP32 seems to scale "very optimistically" in the first tests, Need to be investigated in more detail.
+However in the first tests the ESP32 seems to scale "very optimistically", so this need to be investigated in more detail.

-In short, it is strongly advised to run your own tests to see if the library meets your performance needs.
-The numbers above are indicative at best.
+In short, it is strongly advised to run your own tests to see if the library meets your performance and quality needs.
+As said before the numbers above are indicative at best.

 #### Accuracy